davidpots/playsongnotes/_lessons/271 - beginner blues riffs.md

 ## Tabs of some of the riffs I play

+In my video, I show several different riffs using the variations on the prior page.
+Here are those same riffs in tab form, in case that helps.
+The main thing I want you to understand here is that the pattern being used in each riff works the same for all three chords.
+All that changes is the strings you are playing.
+But the pattern itself is always the same.

 Variation 1: just started with the power chords.
 Use your index finger to play the 2nd fret note on each of these chords.

     E –––––––––––––